 "Everything is going wonderful, thank you," Murphy told reporters backstage at the Teen Choice Awards that August.
 "I'm just living every moment, you know, enjoying my day."

-Later that year, she met British writer-director-photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
+Not long after, she met British writer-director-photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
 They became constant companions.

 If all the other rumors about Murphy had been par for the young-Hollywood course, the mill really started to churn after she got married.
 Suffice it to say, some people were concerned for the actress (and for her money).

-First of all: who was this guy?
+First of all: Who was this guy?

 Monjack, who was almost eight years older than the actress, said that Murphy was "too young to touch" when he first met her, but "to make a long story short, I was very patient."